ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 the SPITFIRE model.
 There are one live (live grasses) and five dead fuel categories (dead leaf litter and four pools of coarse woody debris).
 Coarse woody debris is classified into 1h, 10h, 100h, and 1000h fuels,
-defined by “\ *the order of magnitude of time required for fuel to lose (or gain) 63% of the difference between its current moisture content and the equilibrium moisture content under defined atmospheric conditions.*"
+defined by the order of magnitude of time required for fuel to lose (or gain) 63% of the difference between its current moisture content and the equilibrium moisture content under defined atmospheric conditions.
-:raw-latex:`\parencite{thonicke2010}`.
-For the purposes of describing the behaviour of fire, we introduce a new index ‘fuel class’ *fc*, the values of which correspond to each of the six possible fuel categories as follows.
+:ref:`Thonicke et al. 2010<thonicke2010>`.
+For the purposes of describing the behaviour of fire, we introduce a new index 'fuel class' *fc*, the values of which correspond to each of the six possible fuel categories as follows.